SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+### Address Field

+By default, Address Field will render "Street, City, State, ZipCode and Country"

+If you want to hide Country simply pass "HideCountry" to true in options.

+	{
+		"Name" : "ShippingAddress",
+		"Type" : "Address",
+		"Description" : "Shipping Address",
+		"Options" : {
+			"HideCountry" : true
+		}
+	}

 ### VisibleOn Options

 There are sometime that the value from another field will effect the flow of the form.
 In this case, we will use `Options.VisibleOn = { Name: 'Name of other field', Values: 'Array of that field values that will trigger this field' };` to handle this situation.